ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 **Note:** The graph paper used is 4 boxes per inch.

-1. Pause the video when the convex lens is in place.
+1. Make the video pause when the convex lens is in place.

 2. Measure the focal length in units of boxes.